MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/jira-connector-result-layout.md

 ## Result layout

-With this sample, your search results will look like as follows.
+With this sample, your search results will look like:

 ![Example of a layout for Jira connector.](media/jira-connector-example-layout.png)